 Eliminate as Much Debt as Possible

-The last thing that you want during economic stability is a pile of debt looming over your head.
+The last thing that you want during economic instability is a pile of debt looming over your head.
 If the market takes a turn for the worse, you want to be able to salvage every penny, advises the experts at CNN Money.
-If too much of your income goes toward loans, a mortgage, or credit card debt, you won’t be in the best position to save money.
+If too much of your income goes toward loans, a mortgage, or credit card debt (especially if it has a high interest rate), you won’t be in the best position to save money.